amanuel1221/wireframing/README.md

 Functionality covers the interactive elements such as buttons, forms, sliders, and links.
 It demonstrates how users will interact with the interface.

 **Example:** A wireframe for a login page might include input fields for email and password, a “Forgot Password” link, and a “Login” button.
 These elements show the intended user actions and flow.
+## Types of Wireframes

+Wireframes can be categorized into two main types: **low-fidelity** and **high-fidelity**.
+Each serves a different purpose and is used at different stages of the design process.

+### Low-Fidelity Wireframes
+Low-fidelity wireframes are simple, rough sketches—either on paper or digital—that focus on layout and structure rather than detail.
+They are quick to create and useful for brainstorming and early-stage ideation.

+**Used When:**
+- Beginning of the design process
+- Gathering feedback from stakeholders
+- Exploring different layout options

+**Key Characteristics:**
+- Black-and-white or grayscale
+- Basic shapes and placeholder text
+- No styling or branding

+### High-Fidelity Wireframes
+High-fidelity wireframes are more detailed and closely resemble the final product in terms of layout, spacing, typography, and even some interactive behaviors.
+They are often created using digital tools and may be used to guide development.

+**Used When:**
+- Later in the design process
+- Preparing for usability testing
+- Handing off to developers

+**Key Characteristics:**
+- Accurate spacing and alignment
+- Real or near-final content
+- Detailed annotations
+- ## Wireframe Type Explained

+**Wireframe Type:** Low-Fidelity Wireframe

+**Reason:**
+This wireframe from the Airbnb clone project is a low-fidelity wireframe.
+It focuses on the structural layout of key UI elements such as the header, search bar, property listings, and navigation menu.
+The design uses simple boxes and placeholder text to represent content without applying any color, branding, or interactivity.
+This makes it ideal for early-stage design discussions and layout validation before moving to high-fidelity mockups.